PeterMarshall29/book1/jupyternotebooks/glossary.md

 Camel Case
   [Camel Case](https://en.wikipedia.org/wiki/Camel_case) is one of the naming conventions used to improve the readability of code, whilst avoiding underscores.

+Case Sensitive
+  Upper and lower case letters are iterprete as different symbols.
+If a keyword is all lower case, you must use all lower case.
+The name `myFunction` is distinct from the name `myfunction`.
+Adopting a strict convention for naming, such as {term}`camel case` makes it easier to avoid this mistake.

+Char Type
+  Type for representing individual characters.
+Character literals are enclosed by `' '`.
+Also an integer type - each character has an associate integer value.

 Class
   more basic    ;A blueprint for creating objects, encapsulating data (attributes) and functions (methods).